rippedpiracy/docs/PC Software/games.md

 title: Games
 description: List of safe and trusted sites for Games.
 ---
+**Some of these sites have Fake and Mirror sites, you should only use the ones we link to.
+In the case that any of the sites are blocked, use [GoodByeDPI](https://github.com/ValdikSS/GoodbyeDPI) or [PowerTunnel](https://github.com/krlvm/PowerTunnel).**

 ## General Torrent
-**Some of these sites have Fake and Mirror sites, you should only use the ones we link to.**

 **[1337x.to](https://1337x.to)** | **[.st](https://1337x.st/)** | **[.gd](https://1337x.gd/)** | **[.eu](https://x1337x.eu/) (Torrent)**